dustinpfister/blog_posts/_posts/blog-plan-for-2018.md

 ## Start or continue work on a single pet project.

 By The time this year is out I will want to have at least a single software project that is pretty dam awesome.
-In the past i was thinking it might be some kind of game, but times have changed, and now I am more into the idea of developing some kind of productivity application.
+In the past I was thinking it might be some kind of game, but times have changed, and now I am more into the idea of developing some kind of productivity application.
 Maybe a static site generator, maybe something else, I will not get into it in detail but it will be something cool.

 ## hexo plugins

 I will want to give this site a major overhaul, and add some more sections that have to do with coding.
 A friend of mind keeps telling me I should get back into animation, so maybe I will make some kind of hexo plugin that will generate animations that can be viewed on this site.
 Maybe this will be the pet project of mine this year.
 It makes sense to just make plug ins for a static site generator that all ready exists rather than making one from the ground up, and why not make it the static site generator that I all ready use?

-## Thats it for now
+## That's it for now

 I do not want to set two many goals, if I do so I may end up biting off more than I can chew.
 So I will be just focusing on continuing with what I am doing, and try to expand into what may be the next step as well.
-I may come to update this as time goes no, but it will always only just reflect what I aim to accomplish this year, so maybe one once or twice if at all.
+I may come to update this as time goes on, but it will always only just reflect what I aim to accomplish this year, so maybe one once or twice if at all.

+### Update 2023

+It is now 2023 and I have wrote another [post like this one for the start of January 2023](/2023/01/01/blog-post-plan-for-2023/).
+I also wrote a post like this every year scene I first wrote this post.
+So then in other words writing this like of post one a year every year has become a habit that is a little bit of a break from the usual tech topics that I write about.
+A whole lot has changed from when I first started writing this blog in terms of the topics that I write about, as well as much more outside of them of course.
+However there is also what has not changed from the beginning as well.
+With that said what has not changed is my desire to keep going with this, and to continue learning about new things in the process.